Cprudhomme/2021-nouveau_media-projet/groupe1/pages/Cryptographie/Instruction_for_ceasar_code.md

 Caesar's Alphabet (+2) :  CDEFGHIJKLMNOPQRSTUVWXYZAB

-With a shift of **2 to the left**, H would become J, A would become C, and so on : My message **"HARRY POTTER"** is now **"JCTTA RQVVGT"**.
+With a shift of **2 to the right**, H would become J, A would become C, and so on : My message **"HARRY POTTER"** is now **"JCTTA RQVVGT"**.

-I can also encrypt my message without using the linear alphabet, but a disordered alphabet with a shift of **3 to the right this time**.
+I can also encrypt my message without using the linear alphabet, but a disordered alphabet with a shift of **3 to the right**.
 Let's take our "HARRY POTTER" message.

 Disordered alphabet:                AZERTYUIOPQSDFGHJKLMWXCVBN